-&lt;sup>1 Includes 43 employees who will be placed in an intermittent or rotating excepted status to perform 'necessarily implied' administrative functions to support excepted functions.
+Includes 41 employees who will be placed in an intermittent or rotating excepted status to perform 'necessarily implied' administrative functions to support excepted functions.
 These employees will be placed in a furlough status when they are not performing excepted activities.

-- B. Determination of whether a current contract should be discontinued or may be excepted (retained) throughout some or all of the shutdown period is dependent upon several factors. - If the contract is awarded and funded prior to the shutdown, the contract may continue in the shutdown period if it is directly related to CSP and PSA excepted activities outlined in the Shutdown Plan or is required to meet an emergency circumstance.
+- B. Determination of whether a current CSP or PSA contract should be discontinued or may be excepted (retained) throughout some or all of the shutdown period is dependent upon several factors. - i.
+If the contract is awarded and funded prior to the shutdown (and funding applies to goods and/or services to be provided in the shutdown period), the contract may continue in the shutdown period if it is directly related to CSP and PSA excepted activities outlined in the Shutdown Plan or is required to meet an emergency circumstance. - Contracts deemed directly related to excepted activities must support the activity to the point where their discontinuation would prevent or significantly hinder performance of the activity. - Contracts deemed necessary to address an emergency need or situation must be directly related to the protection of life or property.

-- Contracts deemed directly related to excepted activities must support the activity to the point where their discontinuation would prevent or significantly hinder performance of the activity. - Contracts deemed necessary to address an emergency need or situation must be directly related to the protection of life or property. - 3.
-An absolute minimum number of Agency staff may be retained in the shutdown time period to perform contract oversight of excepted/emergency contracts as a 'necessarily implied' function. - ii.
-If the contract is awarded and funded prior to the shutdown, yet is not directly related to an excepted activity or deemed an emergency, it should generally be discontinued in the shutdown period. - In certain circumstances, funded contracts performing nonexcepted or non-emergency activities may continue in the shutdown if it is advantageous to the Agency and there is adequate contractor oversight. - Agency staff must not be retained in the shutdown period to perform oversight of contractors performing nonexcepted or non-emergency activities. - iii.
-Contracts awarded, yet not funded, prior to the shutdown may continue in the shutdown period only if they are directly related to excepted activities outlined in the Shutdown Plan or are required to meet an emergency circumstance. - 1.
-The Agency may incur new obligations in the shutdown period to support such contracts meeting excepted and emergency criteria. - iv.
-Contracts awarded, yet not funded, prior to the shutdown, and that are not directly related to an excepted activity or are not deemed an emergency, must not continue in the shutdown period. - 1.
-The Agency must not incur new obligations in the shutdown period that are not directly related to excepted (or emergency) activities.
+- 3. An absolute minimum number of Agency staff may be retained in the shutdown time period to perform contract oversight of excepted/emergency contracts as a 'necessarily implied' function. - ii.
+If the contract is awarded and funded prior to the shutdown (and funding applies to goods and/or services to be provided in the shutdown period) yet is not directly related to an excepted activity or deemed an emergency, it should generally be discontinued, and a Stop Work order issued, for the shutdown period. - 1.
+In certain circumstances, funded contracts performing nonexcepted or non-emergency activities may continue in the shutdown if it is advantageous to the Agency and there is adequate contractor oversight. - Agency staff must not be retained in the shutdown period to perform oversight of contractors performing nonexcepted or non-emergency activities. - iii.
+Contracts awarded, yet not funded, prior to the shutdown may continue in the shutdown period only if they are directly related to excepted activities outlined in the Shutdown Plan or are required to meet an emergency circumstance. - The Agency may incur new obligations in the shutdown period only to support such contracts meeting excepted and emergency criteria. - iv.
+Contracts awarded, yet not funded, prior to the shutdown, and are not directly related to an excepted activity or are not deemed an emergency, must not continue in the shutdown period. - The Agency must not incur new obligations in the shutdown period that are not directly related to excepted (or emergency) activities.

-VI.
-Implementation of Shutdown Plans
+VII.
+Implementation of Shutdown Plans (Pre-Shutdown)